psfrolov/psfrolov.github.io/app/legal/privacy-policy.md

   source:
     url: https://commons.wikimedia.org/wiki/File:Le_penseur_de_la_Porte_de_lEnfer_(musée_Rodin)_(4528252054).jpg
     name: Jean-Pierre Dalbéra
-robots: noindex
 ---

-This privacy policy document describes in detail the types of personal information collected and recorded by this website—**{{ site.fqdn }}**—and how it is used.
+This privacy policy document describes the types of personal information collected and recorded by this website&#8239;—&#8202;**{{ site.fqdn }}**&#8239;—&#8202;and how it is used.
 {: .drop-letter }

 ## Log Files
 Like many other websites, {{ site.fqdn }} makes use of log files.
-These files merely logs visitors to the site—usually a standard procedure for hosting companies and a part of hosting services’ analytics.
+These files merely logs visitors to the site&#8239;—&#8202;usually a standard procedure for hosting companies and a part of hosting services’ analytics.
 The information inside the log files includes Internet Protocol (IP) addresses, browser type, Internet Service Provider (ISP), date/time stamp, referring/exit pages, and possibly the number of clicks.
 This information is used to analyse trends, administer the site, track user’s movement around the site, and gather demographic information.
 IP addresses, and other such information are not linked to any information that is personally identifiable.

 ## Cookies and Web Beacons
 {{ site.fqdn }} does not use cookies. {{ site.fqdn }} is powered by third-party